SLR Consulting

-SLR Consulting is a privately owned international environmental consultancy with offices in Europe, North America, Australasia, and Africa.
-In 2017, it reported revenues of £129.6 million.
-It delivers advice and support on a wide range of strategic and project-specific issues to a diverse and growing base of business, regulatory and government clients.
+SLR Consulting is a privately owned international sustainability consultancy with offices in Europe, North America, South America, Australasia, and Africa.
+In 2019, it reported revenues of £150.8 million.
+Its purpose is ‘Making Sustainability Happen’, which it achieves through its global team of expert advisors and technicians, who partner with clients to tackle some of the world’s most complex sustainability challenges.